 - Issue fee.
 Some prepaid credit cards may charge you a fee upon activation.
 This can range from S$5 to S$30.
 There are also many cards that don’t charge an issue fee, such as the FlexPay Virtual Card, which is accessible from the FlexM mobile app.

 - Additional card fee.
 If you need more than one prepaid card you should check and make sure that there are no added fees if you get an additional one.

 - Loading fees.
 This type of fee is charged when you add money to the prepaid card balance.
 While not all cards apply a fee for loading money, it’s important to check before you get one so you can keep your costs to a minimum.
-For example, FEVO lists its charges for the various top-up options.

 - ATM fee.
 Using your card to get cash out overseas or in Singapore could attract additional fees from both the card issuer and the ATM provider.

 - Dormancy fee.
-This fee could be charged if you don’t use your card for a period of time, usually 3 months or more and is usually applied as a monthly or annual charge.
+This fee could be charged if you don’t use your card for a period of time, usually 3 months or more, and is usually applied as a monthly or annual charge.

 - Card cancellation fee.
 If you decide to cancel your card after using it, a fee of around S$10 to S$20 or more could apply.